hltcoe/cmn-renmin-ocr-ner-dataset/README.md

 7. xmax
 8. ymax

+Note that although we refer to these files as CoNLL files (after the format used in the CoNLL 2002 and 2003 shared tasks), the term *CoNLL file* has been overloaded in the literature and now is used to refer to a family of related formats.
+In particular, the original CoNLL files do not conform to the specification given here.

 ## Tag Set

 All named entities are tagged with a type in this dataset, with MISC serving as the type for all entities that do not fit into one of the other categories.
 Any token that is not part of a named entity mention is tagged with the 'O' tag.